AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 ###:material-home-floor-3: Experiment 2: what about palette hue?

-Since I couldn't find a CAM16 table, I use CIE-Lch(ab) and CIE-Lch(uv) to check the tint values ​​with different lightness.
-The results are therefore less accurate but should be closely compared to CAM16.
+Since I couldn't find a CAM16 conversion table, I use CIE-Lch(ab) and CIE-Lch(uv) to check the tint values ​​with different lightness.
+The results are therefore less accurate but averaging the results should should make them usable compared to CAM16.

 If we look at the next table, we can see that Material 3 is not only varying lightness for the tonal palette but also varying both chroma and hue.
 As we have learned from the above observation, keeping the hue stable in the high lightness parts is difficult.